 (126) Third Party--A Person who is not:

-(A) an Applicant, General Partner, Developer, or General Contractor; or
+(A) An Applicant, General Partner, Developer, or General Contractor;

-(B) an Affiliate to the Applicant, General Partner, Developer, or General Contractor; or
+(B) An Affiliate to the Applicant, General Partner, Developer, or General Contractor;

-(C) anyone receiving any portion of the administration, contractor, or Developer Fee from the Development; or
+(C) Anyone receiving any portion of the administration, contractor, or Developer Fee from the Development; or

-(D) in Control with respect to the Development Owner.
+(D) In Control with respect to the Development Owner.

 (127) Total Housing Development Cost--The sum total of the acquisition cost, Hard Costs, soft costs, Developer Fee and General Contractor fee incurred or to be incurred through lease-up by the Development Owner in the acquisition, construction, rehabilitation, and financing of the Development.